Scott MTB Elite Boa Lady Review

 Value

-The Scott MTB Elite Boa Lady's price point is lower than many other shoes reviewed, that combined with its performance qualities, make it a Best Buy.
+The Scott MTB Elite Boa Lady's price point is lower than many other shoes reviewed, that combined with its performance qualities, make it a good value.

 Conclusion

 The Scott MTB Elite Boa Lady offers features found in much more expensive shoes, such as Boa lacing, an adjustable footbed, and a nylon and composite outsole.
-Our testers found it's power transfer to be better than other shoes we tested at and even above its price point, earning it a Best Buy award.
-For the rider looking for a well-performing shoe whose price tag that doesn't break the bank, we highly recommend the Scott MTB Elite Boa Lady.
+Our testers found its power transfer to be better than other shoes we tested at and even above its price point.
+For the rider looking for a well-performing shoe whose price tag doesn't break the bank, we highly recommend the Scott MTB Elite Boa Lady.